Veritas NetBackup™ Self Service Configuration Guide

 From the details pop-up select the Details tab which provides you with the last error and the stack trace.

 Can be viewed as an MSP admin user in computer detail pop-up.

-In the case that image or protection details don't seem correct for an asset, runfor the asset.
+In the case that image or protection details don't seem correct for an asset, runfor the asset using the button.

 Tracing can be configured to analyze problems on a more detailed level.
 This method is a more advanced troubleshooting method.
 Do not attempt this method without the assistance of support.
 See the